jhill0/sevr-tutorial/docs/2_installation.md

 └── types
 ```

-You can now run your application for the first time:
+You can now run your application for the first time (though it won't do much of anything):

 ```
-$ npm start
+$ sevr start
 ```
 ---